Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

   - award items at `currentGrade` (which may still equal baseline).

 ### 6.3 Player choice
-- The player may choose “Finalize” early to accept the current grade.
+- The player may choose “Finalize” early to accept the current Quality.
 - “Cancel/Close” behavior depends on UX:
   - recommended: cancel does **not** change the source state and does not award items
   - but once an entity is killed, “cancel loot session” should still keep it lootable, or auto-finalize after leaving (design choice)